-Performance Reporting: Principal Investigators (PIs) are required to report project progress and results: 1) during the award period, 2) within 30 days of the end of the award (final technical report), and 3) annual updates postaward.
-Reporting must be current in order for NASA KY to meet NASA and state annual report cycles.
+Performance Reporting: Principal Investigators (PIs) are required to report project progress and results: 1) as needed during the award period, 2) within 30 days of the end of the award (final technical report), and 3) annual updates post-award.
+Reporting must be completed in order to meet sponsor requirements.

-No-Cost Extensions: Requests for no-cost extensions must be submitted no later than 30 days prior to the end date and include a status report on all tasks listed in the proposal.
+No-Cost Extensions: Requests for no-cost extensions must be submitted at least 45 days prior to the end date.
+Requests should include a status report on all tasks listed in the proposal.